2 Peter 3

 3. A New Heavens and a New Earth.
 The new "world" is what God will create for the satisfaction of His own heart.
 It is a world that is free from sin and death.
 It is a world without pain.
 There will be no distinction between Jew and Gentile, and there will be no dispensations.
 It will be ushered in as the "day of God" (2 Pet.
 3:12), an unchanging eternal state (Rev. 20:1-8).
 In this state, righteousness will dwell (2 Peter 3:13).

 8 But let not this one thing be hidden from you, beloved, that one day with the Lord is as a thousand years, and a thousand years as one day.
 9 The Lord does not delay his promise, as some account of delay, but is longsuffering towards you, not willing that any should perish, but that all should come to repentance. vv.8-9 The Lord’s Timing.
 There is “one thing” that we need to understand as believers.
 The difficulty with us is not that we doubt it will all come to pass, like the materialistic scoffers.
 The difficulty is that the Lord has waited so long in our reckoning.
 The one thing we should remember is that the Lord’s perspective of time is not like ours; “one day with the Lord is as a thousand years, and a thousand years as one day.”
 Notice that Peter is using Psalm 90:4.
 This is the “one thing” that will quiet our minds.
 But there is another thing, and it is calculated to comfort our hearts.
-The perceived “delay” is because God loves us.
+The perceived “delay” is not a detraction from the character of God, but rather what He has determined because He loves us.
 He doesn’t want any to perish, and he knows we love many in this world (family, etc.) that are lost.
 The “delay” is not a delay of His promise, “as some account of delay”.
 In other words, the Lord is not late.
 His timing is perfect.
 It is our understanding of His ways that is imperfect.
 The Lord wants “all to come to repentance”, and He will wait until the last of the elect are saved, and then He will come.
 In a certain sense, the two thousand years that have transpired since the return of Christ to His Father’s throne is but “two days” in God’s reckoning.
 It is quite interesting to trace the references to “two days” in scripture (Hos.
 6:2; John 4:40; Luke 10:35).

 10 But the day of the Lord will come as a thief, in which the heavens will pass away with a rushing noise, and the elements, burning with heat, shall be dissolved, and the earth and the works in it shall be burnt up. v.10 The Day of the Lord.
 The “day of the Lord” begins with the appearing of Christ and continues for a thousand years (one day, v.8) unto the dissolution of the elements.
 Peter passes over the entire period of the kingdom, to the “everlasting kingdom”, which stretches into eternity.
 This “day” is something that the saints are looking for and longing for.
 But the day of the Lord will come “as a thief” for the world.
 The fact of the Lord’s coming “as a thief” is mentioned five times in scripture, and it always refers to the appearing (Matt.
 24:43; 1 Thess.
 5:2-4; 2 Pet.
 3:10; Rev. 3:3; Rev. 16:15).
 The idea of coming as a thief involves unwanted surprise.
 The Lord will not come for His saints as a thief as 1 Thess.
 5:4 plainly states, but rather as a bridegroom.
 Nor does a thief blow a trumpet before he surprises his victims.
 Peter focuses not so much on the judgments that will accompany the appearing, but the dissolution of the elements at the end of the thousand years.
 What Peter describes in these verses is a sudden disassembly of molecules and atoms, releasing tremendous heat or stored energy.
 The very building blocks that God has used to construct the physical creation will be dissolved .
 The earth will be “burned up” and also “the works in it” .
 The “works” refer to man’s efforts down here: the planning, building, etc. All of man’s works will be destroyed, and all that will remain is what is according to God!